wchill/defcon26_badgehacking/hardware_notes.md

 1. Short the C11 capacitor on the PCB to stop the LED from blinking.
 Solves the E on human badges.

-2. Feed 0xFEEDB0B0DEADBEEF to U4 LSB first, or desolder U7 and resolder it rotated 180 degrees (both of these will activate the LED next to U4).
-Currently this puzzle is not working correctly.
+2. Feed 0xFEEDB0B0DEADBEEF to U4 LSB first (this can be done in software).

-3. Use U7 as an LFSR somehow (currently unknown what needs to be done).
-Currently this puzzle is not working correctly.
+3. Desolder U7 and resolder it rotated 180 degrees.

 4. Generate a magnetic field next to the hall effect sensor (location will vary based on badge type - on human badges it is behind the subway car on the bottom right).
 Changes some flavor text, unknown what else it does.